BY-LAWS OF

 MEETINGS

 Section 1.
-Regular meetings shall be held each month unless directed otherwise.
-The Executive Board shall meet monthly as agreed upon by the Executive Board.
+General Membership Meetings shall be held quarterly unless otherwise directed.
+The Executive Board shall meet monthly or as agreed upon by the Executive Board.

 Section 2.
 Special meetings may be called by the President or upon written request of three (3) members.
 Each member shall be notified in writing two (2) days prior to the date of the meeting and shall be informed of the date, hour, and purpose of the meeting; no other business shall be considered.